marcmiquel/WDO/README.md

 In the near future, the lists of articles [(now presented in static HTML, e.g. List of 100 articles from the Romanian CCC that have been edited by the highest number of editors and its existance in Danish Wikipedia)](http://wcdo.wmflabs.org/archive/2018-07/Wikipedia_Cultural_Diversity_Observatory/Romanian_Wikipedia/CCC_Vital_articles_Top_100/ro_da.html) are going to be automatically presented through a Flask app.

-## Resarch: Papers and presentations
+## Resarch: Main papers and presentations
 So far one paper have been published and several talks have been given on the usefulness of a Cultural Context Content dataset and the importance of exchanging content across languaeg editions in order to reduce the knowledge inequalities.
 * Miquel-Ribé, M., & Laniado, D. (2018).
 Wikipedia Culture Gap: Quantifying Content Imbalances Across 40 Language Editions.
 Frontiers in Physics ([pdf](https://github.com/marcmiquel/WCDO/blob/master/research/mmiquel_laniado_ccc_gaps.pdf)).
+* Miquel Ribé, M. (2017) Identity-based motivation in digital engagement: the influence of community and cultural identity on participation in Wikipedia (Doctoral dissertation, Universitat Pompeu Fabra).
 * Presentation Wikipedia Cultural Diversity Observatory (WCDO) (Wikimania 2018, Cape Town) ([pdf](https://github.com/marcmiquel/WCDO/blob/master/research/project_wcdo_presentation.pdf)).

 ## Community